Ed tech industry teaches talent acquisition about hiring talent.

 (Original article published on https://www.eremedia.com/ere/why-grit-should-matter-more-than-grades/)

 Kristen Hamilton As a technology entrepreneur and education innovation junkie, I’m determined to make a meaningful impact on the education-to-employment ecosystem.
 I spent the first half of my career in technology, co-founded e-commerce business Onvia, and helped take it public.
 I shifted focus to education as COO of World Learning, and now combine these two passions.
-Koru is mobilizing the “Grit over Grades” revolution with the world’s leading companies by helping them predict performance before they hire talent.
+As the leader in predictive hiring, Koru is mobilizing the “Grit over Grades” revolution with the world’s leading companies by helping them predict performance before they hire talent.